What does a monk do?

 A life centered on God

 The monk lives to contemplate God.
-He does not flee the world, but embraces it from the heart, interceding for the needs of all people.
+He does not flee from the world, but embraces it from the heart, interceding for the needs of all people.

 Each day, his prayer invisibly sustains the Church.

-His vocation is contemplative, but not useless: monks draw grace upon the world with their silent fidelity.
+His vocation is contemplative, but not useless: monks draw down grace upon the world with their silent fidelity.

-The rhythm of the day: prayer, reading and work
+The rhythm of the day: prayer, reading, and work

 - Prayer – communal and personal.

-The monks pray the Divine Office, the liturgical “hours” that mark the day:
+Monks pray the Divine Office, the liturgical “hours” that mark the day:

 -